OpenLiberty/ci.maven/docs/dev.md

 ###### Dockerfile

 Your project must have a Dockerfile to use dev mode in container mode.
 A sample Dockerfile is shown in [Building an application image](https://github.com/openliberty/ci.docker/#building-an-application-image).
 The parent image must be one of the [Open Liberty container images](https://github.com/openliberty/ci.docker/#container-images), or an image using Linux with Open Liberty configured with the same paths as the Open Liberty container images.
+When dev mode starts up, it pulls the latest version of the parent image defined in the Dockerfile.

 Note: Open Liberty images with the `kernel-slim` tag are not supported with dev mode at this time.